ianbollinger/haskell-style-guide/haskell-style.md

     ) where
 ```

-### 1.x.&emsp;If-then-else clauses
+### 1.x.&emsp;Prefer guards and pattern matches to if expressions

 Guards and pattern matches should be preferred over if-then-else
-clauses where possible.
+expressions where possible.
 Short cases should be placed on a single line
 when line length allows it.

-When writing non-monadic code (i.e., when not using `do`) and guards
+When writing non-monadic code (that is, when not using `do`), and guards
-and pattern matches cannot be used, you can align if-then-else clauses
+and pattern matches cannot be used, align if-then-else expressions as
-you like you would normal expressions:
+you would other expressions:

 ```haskell
 foo = if ...